Why should I consider applying to the UB School of Pharmacy and Pharmaceutical Sciences? What makes the University at

-English language proficiency scores must be sent electronically.
+English language proficiency scores must be uploaded electronically.
 We will not accept paper copies.

 PharmD applicants: Send official TOEFL score report to PharmCAS (code 8246).
 If not TOEFL (i.e., IELTS or Duolingo), send electronically to University at Buffalo, The State University of New York – Graduate and Professional Studies.

 Pharmaceutical Sciences applicants: Students must upload an unofficial copy to their application.
 If admitted, we require an official score report sent electronically to University at Buffalo, The State University of New York – Graduate and Professional Studies.

 When will I get my I-20?

 UB is issuing electronic I-20s in accordance with SEVP Guidance.
-An original I-20 should not be required for visa interviews, at the Port of Entry or for most purposes once students arrive in the U.S. Students should print the I-20 when they receive it, since not all agencies will allow students to show an electronic I-20 on their phone or computer.
-See ISS COVID-19 FAQ.
+Students should print and sign the I-20 when they receive it, since not all agencies will allow students to show an electronic I-20 on their phone or computer.

 Do I have to supply financial documents and bank statements?

 If accepted, all PharmD, MS, and BS/MS students must complete the financial form documenting all sources of financial support with the sponsor's signature.
 Upload an original bank statement and English translation for the minimum required for the first year of study.
 See Estimated International Student Costs.
 This is required only if admitted.
 PhD students do not need to supply this since they are fully-funded by the department.

 FAQ's for Accepted Canadian Students: